-Sipping on a margarita in the sunshine is a favorite summer pastime, especially during Cinco de Mayo celebrations.
+Sipping on a margarita in the sunshine is a favorite pastime, especially during summer gatherings.

-“The term ‘phyto’ means plant, ‘photo’ refers to light, and ‘dermatitis’ is the inflammation of the skin,” said Dr. Keira Barr, a dual board-certified dermatologist and founder of Resilient Health Institute.
+“The term ‘phyto’ means plant, ‘photo’ refers to light, and ‘dermatitis’ is the inflammation of the skin,” explained Dr. Keira Barr, a dual board certified dermatologist and founder of Resilient Health Institute.

-Margarita burns result when a chemical called furocoumarin reacts with sunlight.
-This chemical is found in limes and citrus fruits, along with celery, figs, fennel, and a number of other plants.
+Margarita burns result when furocoumarin, a chemical compound found in plants, reacts with sunlight.
+Furocoumarin is found in limes and citrus fruits, along with celery, figs, fennel, and many other plants.

 People with a mild case of phytophotodermatitis may never even notice it, as the condition tends to clear up on its own.
 But worse cases may develop into severe blistering that can land you in the hospital.

-Treatment will vary depending on the severity of the margarita burn.
+Treatment for margarita burn will vary depending on the severity of the reaction.

-Be mindful when drinking margaritas or coming into contact with any fruits or plants that contain furocoumarin, especially when outdoors or near a window.
+Be mindful when drinking margaritas or coming into contact with any fruits or plants containing furocoumarin, especially outdoors or near a window.

 “The bottom line is that you should keep your limes in your glass, and if you do happen to splash some lime juice on your skin while enjoying the sunshine, be sure to wash it off right away so your happy hour stays happy,” Barr said.